-On November 11, the National Health Agency decided to stop recruiting healthcare personnel from Kenya, except for one category of workers.
+On November 11, England updated it code of practice and decided to stop recruiting healthcare personnel from Kenya, except for one category of workers.

 Five months ago, Kenya had yet the ambition to become the "Philippines of Africa", referring to the large community of Filipino healthcare staff working in the UK.